 The concept has been around as long as the concept of creating and placing mines.
 When military forces first introduced landmines to the battlefield, they realised that after the conflict had ended, they would need to remove them.
-But how has technology changed demining over the years?
+But how has technology changed mine clearance over the years?
 Read More

 What Maintenance and Training is Needed?

-When you operate a demining service, the equipment that you use is of utmost importance.
-But what kind of demining training and ongoing maintenance is required for this type of demining equipment?
+When you operate a mine clearing service, the equipment that you use is of utmost importance.
+But what kind of training and ongoing maintenance is required for this type of demining equipment?
 And how can Armtrac Ltd help you with it?
 Read More